61 Best Logo Fonts and Which One Is Right for You

 11. Big Caslon

 Released as a single style in 1994, Big Caslon has separate fonts for expert, small caps, and alternate characters.
-Except for uppercase ‘G’ and ‘S’ slight symmetricity, most of the serifs feel sharp and pointy.
+Except for the uppercase ‘G’ and ‘S’ slight symmetricity, most of the serifs feel sharp and pointy.
 If you want to make a big point, Big Caslon feels bold and strong.

 This logo font is best suited for logo designs that want to feel loud yet retain an elegant and refined side.

 Having a broad range of language support, Glober is known for its excellence in case-sensitive punctuation.
 This classical font has clean outlines and optimized spatial awareness.
 Ivan Petrov created the Glober font family in 2014 offering excellence in both screen and print media.
 This typeface is inspired by classic grotesque fonts with augmented softened geometric shapes.
-Pair Glober with bold, italicized, and underlined makes it one of the popular fonts for logos.
+Pair Glober with bold, italicized and underlined making it one of the popular fonts for logos.

 This logo font is best suited if you are trying to go for trendy, technical, and tender.

 A post-modern type family, Canilari is inspired by contemporary serif typefaces.
 From high-impact headlines to continuous text in challenging environments, Canilari proves to be one of the best logo fonts.
-This strange typeface can be the best-suited for your logo design and takes the brand out of the box.
+This strange typeface can be the best suited for your logo design and takes the brand out of the box.

 This logo font is best suited for a modern butcher shop or could add a homemade touch to packaged goods.
 It can be the best logo font if you are not able to come up with anything for your business.